 Once they’ve surveyed the full spectrum, Practical Semiotics presents a client with the most notable examples and compiles the full research for the client to reference as they like.

 Gordon described a similar process for Sign Salad.
 Analysis combines cultural “detective work,” rooted in structural anthropology, plus AI-enabled social-media listening and a granular analysis of sneakily important factors like font size or positioning of visual elements.

 “To be credible, semiotics has to hang its conclusions on a wide variety of sources.”

 A wide variety of expertise is critical, Gordon said.
 His 15-person staff reads like the humanities-department version of a heist flick’s team of specialists — the psychologist, the art-history expert and the cultural-linguistics authority instead of the explosives guy, pickpocket and martial arts pro.
-It’s all about well-rounded observation and analysis, not glorified Rorschach tests.
+It’s all about well-rounded observation and analysis.

 But even with a deep bench of knowledge, Gordon is quick to emphasize that marketing semiotics is no panacea.
 It’s one arrow in a quiver that should also include sophisticated data-driven marketing, neuroscience awareness and qualitative consumer research.

 We asked a panel of experts to walk us through a few examples of marketing semiotics in action.
 They peeked back into their own portfolios and also provided mini-deconstructions of a few prominent recent ads.
 They’re not the full-team breakdowns that clients get, but the analyses illustrate the concepts — or attach the signified, as it were.